pic-a-stic

 Andreas Walther 2022

-Pic-a-stic is a pendant lamp that joins the playful and humorous collection by Ingo Maurer.
-The lamp consists of a set of 50 lacquered wooden rods and a rubber ring that fixes the rods "in the air".
-Andreas Walther, who originally comes from the field of "stop motion film", wanted to capture in his design the moment when the sticks of the classic game "Mikado" are released before they fall apart.
-Pic-a-stic is available in two versions: a version made of black and white sticks plus two red sticks and a colourful version with blue, red and orange sticks.
-Thus, pic-a-stic leaves room for free design and the owner becomes a co-designer, as was the case with many earlier models by Ingo Maurer.
-The lamp can be plugged into 14 variants, which can be varied and extended by individual colour combinations.
-As a single luminaire above a table or as a group above a bar counter, for example, pic-a-stic can be used in both private and public areas.
-With pic-a-stic, Andreas Walther is launching his first luminaire in collaboration with the Ingo Maurer team.
+Pic-a-stic is a pendant lamp from the playful and humorous collection by Ingo Maurer.
+The lamp consists of a set of 50 lacquered wooden rods and silicone rings that hold the rods “in the air”.
+Andreas Walther, who originally comes from the field of stop-motion film, wanted his design to capture the moment when the sticks of the classic game “Mikado” are released before they fall apart.
+Pic-a-stic is available in two versions: a version with black and white and two red sticks and a colorful version with blue, red and orange sticks.
+In this way, pic-a-stic leaves room for free design and the owner becomes a co-designer, as with numerous models from Ingo Maurer.
+The luminaire can be assembled in 14 variants, which can be varied and extended with individual color combinations.
+As a single luminaire above a table or as a group, for example above a bar counter, pic-a-stic can be used in both private and public areas.

 Light source